FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 The SOC you operate has _limited resources and capabilities_. \
 So, your senior management has contracted an MSSP for all risks needing escalation.

 This case presents an SOC organizational chart.
-In it, two handbooks will used by the analyst. \
+In it, two handbooks will here be used by the analyst. \
 One handbook is the EIR handbook which contains: alert plans, contacts, and d/escalation proceedures. \
 The second, Operational handbook, contains a workflow from a phishing playbook.